ITSROHITTECHH/beatbox.playlist/README.md

 A beginner-friendly Python project demonstrating core Object-Oriented Programming (OOP) concepts using a custom **Song** and **Playlist** class.
 This project showcases the power of Python's *dunder methods* (`__init__`, `__str__`, `__len__`, `__getitem__`, `__add__`) to create a flexible and intuitive playlist system.

 ---
+## 🎵 Songs Folder

+All song data used in this project is stored in the `songs` {} `beats_archive.json` directory for better organization and scalability.

+---

 ## 📌 Features